Build Amazon Machine Images (AMIs) with Packer using the amazon-ebs builder. Use when creating custom AMIs for EC2 instances.

 64%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid, actionable skill with complete, executable HCL templates and useful CLI commands.
-Its main weaknesses are some redundancy (duplicated AMI filter blocks), lack of an explicit sequential workflow with validation checkpoints before costly build operations, and a somewhat monolithic structure that could benefit from splitting reference material into separate files.
+This is a solid, actionable skill with complete, executable Packer HCL templates and useful AMI filter examples.
+Its main weaknesses are some redundancy (duplicated AMI filter blocks), missing explicit validation feedback loops before costly build operations, and a slightly monolithic structure that could benefit from splitting reference material into separate files.

 Suggestions

-Remove the duplicated Ubuntu 22.04 source_ami_filter from the 'Common Source AMI Filters' section since it's already in the basic template, or consolidate into one location.
+Remove the duplicated Ubuntu 22.04 source_ami_filter block—show it once in the basic template and reference it from the 'Common Source AMI Filters' section.

 | Dimension | Reasoning | Score |